What Does it Take to Be an Audio or Video Equipment Technician?

 Are There Job Opportunities for Audio and Video Equipment Technicians?

-In the United States, there were 83,300 jobs for Audio or Video Equipment Technician in 2016.
+In 2016, there was an estimated number of 83,300 jobs in the United States for Audio or Video Equipment Technician.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 10,700 new jobs for Audio or Video Equipment Technician by 2026.
-Due to new job openings and attrition, there will be an average of 9,000 job openings in this field each year.
+There will be an estimated 9,000 positions for Audio or Video Equipment Technician per year.